Public Works Superintendent Chuck Eudy

-The public Downtown parking lots are maintained by Public Works personnel.
+The public Downtown parking lots are maintained by DPW personnel.
 This primarily involves plowing snow, salting, and snow removal during the winter months, surface maintenance such as repairing pot holes, maintaining storm water systems, pavement markings, and signage.
-While the Public Works Department is responsible for the work, the Downtown Development Authority provides the funding for this maintenance.
+While the DPW is responsible for the work, the DDA provides the funding for this maintenance.

 The Department of Public Works is responsible for the inspection and replacement of hazardous sidewalks.
 The City has a program in which it replaces old and raised sidewalks on a scheduled basis every five years.
 In addition, should they receive notice of a raised sidewalk representing a hazard, they will schedule its replacement.

 Coordinate Street Lights

 The City contracts with DTE Energy for its municipal street lighting.
 The Department of Public Works is responsible for administration of this contract.
 If you notice that a street light is not functioning, please contact the DPW at 248-473-7250 or contact DTE Energy directly on their website.